microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directorysetting-get.md

-# Get a directory setting
+---title: "Get a directory setting"description: "Retrieve the properties of a specific directory setting object."---# Get a directory setting

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.